 moment.
 I'm told that these two equations are identical to the equations

-which is dependent upon the particular geometry of the wing.
-Pretty
+is dependent upon the particular geometry of the wing.
+So, calculated

 One final note.
 The downwash vortices of real airplanes contains rapidly